pablobgldo/urban-tide-technical-task/README.md

 ```

 ## Testing
-To ensure the functionality of this application, a series of automated tests have been provided.
-Follow the following steps to run the tests:
+To ensure that the application works as intended, a series of tests have been provided.
+Follow the steps to run the tests:

-1. Set the Python Path: Before running the tests, set PYTHONPATH to include the 'src' directory.
+1. Set the Python Path: Before running the tests, set PYTHONPATH environment variable to include the 'src' directory.
 This way, Python can locate all necessary modules.
 In the root directory of the project, run ```export PYTHONPATH=./src```.
 2. Run the tests: Use ```python -m pytest```.
 This will execute all test files located in the project's tests folder.

 ## Contact